Can I Take Magnesium For Plantar Fasciitis?

 So, despite there being no direct peer-reviewed evidence that using magnesium for plantar fasciitis works, ensuring that you are getting enough in your diet is critical for the successful operation of your body, mind and feet.

-Eating more Mg rich foods or taking magnesium supplements is all well and good, but the fact that the majority of it is lost before it ever enters your bloodstream is not ideal, so applying it directly to your skin via a product such as EASE Magnesium to help ease aches and pains and keep your muscles and bones in good condition will help.
+Eating more Mg rich foods or taking a magnesium supplement is all well and good, but the fact that the majority of it is lost before it ever enters your bloodstream is not ideal, so applying it directly to your skin via a product such as EASE Magnesium to help ease aches and pains and keep your muscles and bones in good condition will help.